 Growing your own food is as local as it gets and is a great way to conserve resources.
 If you don't have the space or sunlight to grow in your own yard, you might consider connecting with a local Community Garden or joining a Garden Club.

-SCCD Community Garden, Unity NH
+SCCD Community Garden, Unity

 Claremont Community Garden